pendle-finance/documentation/docs/PendlePro/Guides/Mint.md

 # Mint

-## Mint PT and YT with your ibTokens.
+## Mint PT and YT with your yield-bearing tokens.

 1. Go to [Markets](https://app.pendle.finance/pro/markets/)
 2. Select your desired asset and maturity